News

 The winding 2,508-kilometre river will soon be home to a luxury 20-cabin vessel offering sightseeing cruises for 38 passengers at a time.
 The cruises will set off from the Port of Echuca, which was once Australia’s largest inland port and now is home to the world’s largest collection of paddlesteamers.

-Currently in the final stages of construction, the PS Australian Star will stretch 35 metres, with a design that fuses heritage charm with contemporary luxury.
-And besides being Australia's first five-star river cruise experience, it'll also be the largest paddlesteamer in the Southern Hemisphere and the only wood-fired, five-star accommodated paddlesteamer in the world.
+Almost ready to sail, the PS Australian Star stretches for 35 metres, with a design that fuses heritage charm with contemporary luxury.
+And besides being Australia's first five-star river cruise experience, it's also the largest paddlesteamer in the Southern Hemisphere and the only wood-fired, five-star accommodated paddlesteamer in the world.

 "Australians love cruising, and they love the Murray River – but they want comfort and facilities akin to those on European rivers," says Craig Burgess, the Murray River Paddlesteamers director.